NixOS/nix/doc/manual/src/release-notes/rl-next.md

   with other commands that use `--file` and `--expr`.
 Primary breaking change is for the common usage of `nix repl '<nixpkgs>'` which can be recovered with `nix repl --file '<nixpkgs>'` or `nix repl --expr 'import <nixpkgs>{}'`

+  This is currently guarded by the 'repl-flake' experimental feature